ploomber/soopervisor/doc/airflow.rst

 Export to Airflow
 =================

+**Note:** This feature is in beta, if you are interested in being a beta tester, please open an issue in the repository

 Maintaining a pipeline running in production is hard, and there are tools dedicated to that.
 The most widely used is Apache Airflow.
 Similarly to Ploomber, it allows you to write pipelines as DAGs.